 6) Evaluating Solutions

-Once you have a deeper understanding of the demands of your organization, you can assess what you need in a scheduling solution.
-Does the solution address your needs?
+Now that you have a deeper understanding of your organizational demands, you can assess an automated scheduling solution.
+Does the solution meet all of your needs?
 What is the financial value of paying for scheduling software?
 How quickly can you get up and running with a new scheduling solution?
-The list goes on, and there are countless options out there for tackling scheduling challenges.
-That’s why it’s important that you find a solution that can adapt to the specifics of your operation.
+There are countless options to consider, so look for a solution to adapt to the specifics of your operation.